Stanford Research Development Office

 This is a Limited Submission funding opportunity.
 A university-wide internal selection process is required prior to proposal submission to NSF.
 No more than three preliminary proposals are permitted from Stanford as the lead institution.

-For questions about the limited submissions process, please email limitedsubmissions@stanford.edu.
+If you have any questions about the limited submissions process, please email limitedsubmissions@stanford.edu.

 Resources